 Conversely, those that are advocating for the rights of nursing home residents feel this rule change is a win for the American public.
 “The days of nursing homes using forced arbitration agreements to evade accountability and force residents and their families into signing away their legal rights are nearing an end,” American Association for Justice President Julie Braman Kane said in a prepared statement.
 “Today the Obama administration finalized regulations prohibiting pre-dispute arbitration clauses, taking a tremendous step toward protecting nursing home residents by ensuring that they can hold facilities accountable in cases of abuse or neglect.”

 Many lawmakers, including Vermont Senator Patrick Lahey, applauded the ruling.
 “It is simply unacceptable to provide taxpayer dollars to organizations that deny consumers their day in court,” said Leah.
 “Today’s rule is a small but important victory in the long battle to root out these secretive, complicated arbitration clauses that favor corporate interests over consumer rights.”

-We at the Suthers Law Firm feel that this is a huge victory for nursing home residents that we and others fight for on a daily basis and we applaud this much needed ruling from CMS.
+We at Suthers & Harper feel that this is a huge victory for nursing home residents that we and others fight for on a daily basis and we applaud this much needed ruling from CMS.